norcalbiostat/AppliedStatistics_notes/docs/01-Preparing-Data-for-Analysis.md

 Looks like it worked.

-## Data screening and transformations
+## Data Transformations
-The aim of data preparation, screening, wrangling, or transforming is to

-* Identify outliers and inconsistent values
-* Assess normality of the distribution
-* Assess independence of observations
-* Explore data transformations to aid description, inference.

-In the previous section we looked at outliers and inconsistent values.
-Now let's look at normality and independence using the cleaned depression data set.
+Let's look at assessing normal distributions using the cleaned depression data set.

 ```r